CompPhysVienna/n2p2/src/doc-sphinx/source/Topics/keywords.rst

 Combining these keywords determines how the symmetry functions are scaled before they are used as input for the neural network.
-See nnp::SymmetryFunction::ScalingType and the following table for allowed
+See :type:`nnp::SymmetryFunction::ScalingType` and the following table for allowed
 combinations:

 .. list-table::